Ben Hawkins (American football)

-Benjamin Charles Hawkins a.k.a. "the Hawk" (March 22, 1944 – October 9, 2017) was a professional American football wide receiver most notably for the Philadelphia Eagles of the National Football League (NFL) from 1966 to 1973.
-He later played for the Cleveland Browns and the Philadelphia Bell of the World Football League (WFL).
+Benjamin Charles Hawkins (March 22, 1944 – October 9, 2017), nicknamed "the Hawk", was an American professional football player who was a wide receiver in the National Football League (NFL), primarily for the Philadelphia Eagles from 1966 to 1973.
+He later played in the NFL for the Cleveland Browns and the Philadelphia Bell of the World Football League (WFL).
 Hawkins led the NFL in receiving yards while with the Eagles in 1967.
-He played college football at Arizona State University and was drafted in the third round of the 1966 NFL Draft by the Eagles.
-Hawkins was also selected in the fifth round of the 1966 AFL Draft by the New York Jets but opted to play in the NFL instead.
+He played college football for the Arizona State Sun Devils and was selected in the third round of the 1966 NFL draft by the Eagles.
+Hawkins was also selected in the fifth round of the 1966 AFL draft by the New York Jets but opted to play in the NFL instead.

 Born in Newark, New Jersey, Hawkins attended Weequahic High School before moving to nearby Nutley and transferring to Nutley High School.
 He had two children.

 Hawkins died on October 9, 2017, at age 73.